wanai220118/cheez_admin_app/README.md

 2. Tap "+" to create a new order
 3. Select or add customer
 4. Add items (single items or combo packs)
-5. Set pickup date/time
+5. Set pickup date/time (required)
 6. Choose payment method and channel
+7. Enter COD fee if applicable (can be 0)
-7. Review total and save order
+8. Review total and save order
+9. Receipt preview will appear automatically
+10. Download receipt to gallery and send via WhatsApp

 ### Tracking Expenses
 1. Navigate to Expenses from dashboard